jbramburger/SDE-Escape-Rates/README.md

 All scripts require YALMIP and MOSEK to run.
 Both packages can be download for free at
 - YALMIP: https://yalmip.github.io/download/
 - MOSEK: https://www.mosek.com/downloads/

+## **Repository Contents**
+This repository contains MATLAB script to reproduce the results for the examples in Section 4 of the paper.
+Precisely, the scripts perform the following tasks: